triton-inference-server/perf_analyzer/genai-perf/docs/tutorial.md

 # Profile Large Language Models with GenAI-Perf

-This tutorial will demonstrate how you can use GenAI-Perf to measure the performance of various inference endpoints (e.g. OpenAI API compatible endpoints).
+This tutorial will demonstrate how you can use GenAI-Perf to measure the performance of various inference endpoints such as KServe and OpenAI APIs that are widely used across the industry.

 ### Table of Contents